![]() |

 NOTE: Matthew tells the story with two demoniacs while Mark and Luke only have a single person who is a possessed demoniac. |

-28 When he came to the other side of the sea, which is opposite Galilee, into the country of the Gergesenes, two people possessed by demons met him there.
+28 When Jesus stepped ashore on the other side of the sea, which is opposite Galilee, into the country of the Gergesenes, two people possessed by demons met him there.
 They had been possessed for a long time.
 They wore no clothes, and didn't live in a house, but in the tombs.
 Coming out of the tombs, they were exceedingly fierce, so that nobody could pass that way (and) nobody could bind them any more, not even with chains.

 |